 - Official GRE scores

 The next application cycle will occur in fall of 2021.
-The anticipated application window will be October 1 - December 1, 2021 for the 2022-2023 Professional Studies in Dietetics class.
+The application system will open on October 4, 2021 and close on December 3, 2021 for the 2022-2023 Professional Studies in Dietetics class.

 Estimated Costs to Student